NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/_index.md

 ## Android

 {{<Aside type="note" header="Migrate from 1.1.1.1">}}
-The legacy Android client, [1.1.1.1 + WARP: Safer Internet](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone), is becoming the Cloudflare One Agent.
+The legacy Android client, [1.1.1.1 + WARP: Safer Internet](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone), is becoming the Khulnasoft One Agent.
 Learn more in our [migration guide](/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/).
 {{</Aside>}}

-The Cloudflare WARP Android client, known in the Google Play store as [Cloudflare One Agent](https://play.google.com/store/apps/details?id=com.cloudflare.cloudflareoneagent), allows for an automated install via tools like Intune, Google Endpoint Manager, and others.
+The Khulnasoft WARP Android client, known in the Google Play store as [Khulnasoft One Agent](https://play.google.com/store/apps/details?id=com.cloudflare.cloudflareoneagent), allows for an automated install via tools like Intune, Google Endpoint Manager, and others.

 To proceed with the installation, here is an example of the XML code you will need: